fastrodev/fastro/README.md

 ## How to use

 This module uses the git release.
 If you want to pick a specific version, for example `0.6.2`, then the full url is [`https://deno.land/x/fastro@0.6.2/mod.ts`](https://deno.land/x/fastro@0.6.2/mod.ts).
-If you do not use the version, it will refer to `master` branch.
+If you do not use the version, it will refer to `master` branch and breaking changes may be made without warning.

 ## Examples